-HIPAA and COVID-19
+HIPAA and Covid-19

-- CMS Waivers - Permits use of smartphones (with audio/video capability) to facilitate eligible telehealth encounters - OCR exercising enforcement discretion re: HIPAA - "Effective immediately, the HHS Office for Civil Rights (OCR) will exercise enforcement discretion and waive penalties for HIPAA violations against health care providers that serve patients in good faith through everyday communications technologies, such as FaceTime or Skype, during the COVID-19 nationwide public health emergency." - Applies to the delivery of care via telehealth for any reason - Care does not need to be connected to COVID-19 related services - Must be "non-public facing" - Does not apply to Facebook Live or TikTok - OCR will not impose penalties against providers who use technology without a valid business associate agreement - Provided the activity relates to the good faith delivery of telehealth during the current national public health emergency
+- CMS Waivers - Permits use of smartphones (with audio/video capability) to facilitate eligible telehealth encounters - OCR exercising enforcement discretion re: HIPAA - "Effective immediately, the HHS Office for Civil Rights (OCR) will exercise enforcement discretion and waive penalties for HIPAA violations against health care providers that serve patients in good faith through everyday communications technologies, such as FaceTime or Skype, during the COVID-19 nationwide public health emergency." - Applies to the delivery of care via telehealth for any reason - Care does not need to be connected to Covid-19 related services - Discretion in enforcement will also apply to non-public facing web-based scheduling applications for purposes of scheduling appointments for Covid-19 vaccinations - Must be "non-public facing" i.e. Does not apply to Facebook Live, TikTok, etc. - OCR will not impose penalties against providers who use technology without a valid business associate agreement - Provided the activity relates to the good faith delivery of telehealth during the current national public health emergency